 Which reminds me of a passage from the excellent book Mistakes Were Made, by Carol Tavris and Elliot Aronson.
 They write: ” A friend returning from a day in traffic school told us that as participants went around the room, a miraculous coincidence occurred: Not one of them was responsible for breaking the law.
 They all had justifications for why they were speeding, had ignored a stop sign, ran a red light, or made an illegal U-turn.
 He became so dismayed by the litany of flimsy excuses that, when his turn came, he was embarrassed to give in to the same impulse.
 He said, ‘I didn’t get stop at a stop sign.
 I was entirely wrong and I got caught.’
 There was a moment’s silence, and then the room erupted in cheers for his candor.”

 Through “cognitive dissonance,” we all manage to tell ourselves stories that we somehow weren’t responsible for stupid decisions we made.
 The media would do better than to turn this psychological flaw into a staple of its reporting.

 This entry was posted on Saturday, March 28th, 2009 at 5:34 pm and is filed under Etc., Traffic Culture, Traffic Enforcement, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.